 It is truly an empty canvas, and you are able to design as you wish.

-Additionally, with the new trend towards creative office, with minimal dividing walls, open ceiling and exposed columns and floors, the money you may have put towards those elements can be put towards higher end finish-outs and top-of-the-line furniture and amenities.
+Additionally, with the new trend toward creative office, with minimal dividing walls, open ceilings and exposed columns and floors, the money you may have put towards those elements can be put towards higher-end finish-outs and top-of-the-line furniture and amenities.

 Although, if you plan on sticking within your TI allowance, there may be limitations on what you can put the money towards.
 For more on this read our article: What Is a Tenant Improvement Allowance and What Does It Cover?

 Second Generation Space

-2nd generation space, or “2nd gen”, is a space that has been built out with ceilings, walls, millwork, plumbing, HVAC and more.
+Second-generation space, or “2nd gen,” is a space that has been built out with ceilings, walls, millwork, plumbing, HVAC, and more.

-The space has been completely finished out by the previous tenant, although typically you will want to renovate to customize to your specific needs.
+The space has been completely finished out by the previous tenant, although typically you will want to renovate to customize it to your specific needs.

 The Benefits of Second-Generation Build-Outs: